 Juvenile angiofibromaNasal tumor; Angiofibroma - juvenile; Benign nasal tumor; Juvenile nasal angiofibroma; JNA

 Juvenile angiofibroma is not very common.
-It is usually found in adolescent boys.
-The tumor contains many blood vessels, spreads within the area in which it started (locally invasive), and can cause bone damage.
+It is most often found in adolescent boys.
+The tumor contains many blood vessels, spreads within the area in which it started (locally invasive ), and can cause bone damage.

 - Difficulty breathing through the nose